 - Prepayment meter tariff

 - Basic Home or Basic Business electricity plans in Victoria or the Australian Capital Territory.

-#The Federal Government intends to expand the scope of the DMO to include customers with solar PV and time of use tariffs from 1 July 2020.
+#The Federal Government intends to expand the scope of the Default Market Offer to include customers with solar PV tariffs from 1 July 2020.